PJF9/Shakespeare-Plays/README.md

 * Optimizer: Adam
 * Loss function: Sparse categorical crossentropy

+## Training the Models
+An efficient approach was used to train the models by leveraging Google Colab's GPU capabilities.
+The `to_notebook.py` script was employed to convert the code from the `src` directory into a Python notebook format.
+This allowed for seamless execution of the training process on Colab, taking advantage of the available hardware acceleration for faster training.

 ## Installation and Setup
 To run the project on your local machine, follow these steps:
 ### Prerequisites